The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Introduction

 In the current and upcoming new era of high-resolution X-ray spectroscopy, from \textit{Hitomi} to missions such as \textit{XRISM}\footnote{\url{https://www.xrism.jaxa.jp/en/}} and \textit{newAthena}, these issues can be addressed.
 For example, as shown for Perseus, \textit{Hitomi}'s spectral resolution of $\sim$ 5~eV revealed a wealth of previously-unresolved spectral lines of different species in the $1.8-9$~keV band \citep[][]{HitomiColab17}. \textit{XRISM} has further promised to break the degeneracies in the thermal structure of the gas by providing robust measurements of the various thermal components in clusters.

 However, by overcoming many previous degeneracies, systematic uncertainties become a more prominent source of errors.
-Assumptions made during the analysis of the X-ray spectra -- such as the assumed shape of the temperature and metallicity distributions of the ICM or on the atomic libraries describing the emission lines -- as well as unavoidable projection effects -- all impact inferences, and may lead to significant biases.
+Assumptions made during the analysis of the X-ray spectra -- such as the assumed shape of the temperature and metallicity distributions of the ICM or on the atomic libraries describing the emission lines, as well as unavoidable projection effects -- all impact inferences, and may lead to significant biases.
 This can be problematic, especially for science cases that are sensitive to the exact values of cluster properties, such as their metal budgets \citep[e.g.][and references therein]{Gastaldello21} and the X-ray observable-mass relations used for cosmological inference \citep[e.g. most recently][]{Ghirardini24}.

 Unfortunately, the physical properties of the ICM are sufficiently complex that these issues cannot be assessed empirically.
 In this case, numerical simulations are useful tools.
 With the inclusion of ever more and more realistic physical processes, simulations provide an increasingly detailed view of the ICM \citep[e.g.][and references therein]{Nelson24}.
-For example, in past works, simulations of clusters have quantified biases associated with observations, such as the differences between emission- vs. mass-weighted metallicity profiles or the effects of projection effects \citep[e.g.][]{Biffi18,Veronesi24}.
-However, no analysis has yet quantified the impact of specific parametric model choices, of e.g. the ICM temperature distribution, when fitting X-ray spectra.
+A number of previous works have quantified biases on the observationally inferred properties of clusters by mocking the X-ray emission of simulated clusters and by focusing on past, current and future X-ray missions \citep[e.g.][and references therein]{Gardini04,Rasia06,Rasia08,Biffi18,Cucchetti18,Roncarelli18,Mernier20,Barnes21,ZuHone23b,Castellani24,Veronesi24,Zhang24,Sanders23}.
+However, no analysis has yet quantified the systematic effects due to specific parametric model choices, such as the ICM temperature distribution, when fitting high-resolution X-ray spectra.